 DataCAD LLC – DataCAD has been around since 1984.
 The first version I used was on a DOS platform back in the early 90’s.
 DataCAD 8 was the first Windows® 95/98/NT® version.
 DataCAD 21 is the version shipping now.
 It includes automated 3D modeling, photo realistic rendering tools, animation, a framing utility, a site plan modeler, and an estimator module.
 A 45-day Free Trial is available for download.

 Diehl Graphsoft Inc. – see Nemetschek NA listing below.

-PRO Landscape – (Drafix.com) This business was recently purchased back from Autodesk, Inc. by the original developers.
+PRO Landscape – (Drafix Software, Inc.) This business was purchased back from Autodesk, Inc. by the original developers.
 Their professional level landscape software, PRO Landscape, allows images of a client’s property to be imported into the program in order to create a photorealistic presentation of the new design, a 2D site plan and a written proposal that includes all of the design elements.
-A free demo CD is available.
+A video demo is available.

 Graphisoft – is the developer of ArchiCAD®.
 It is an integrated architectural CAD program, which means changes made in one view are automatically updated in all views.
 Available in Mac and Windows formats.

 TurboCAD (IMSI/Design) – offers TurboCAD Windows, TurboCAD Mac, DesignCAD, TurboProject Pro, and other office, graphic design, and consumer products.
 They offer free trials of various 2D and 3D CAD programs for both Windows and Macintosh operating systems.